 Can you find a review in a reputable source such as Book Review Digest or Book Review Index or

-Readers Guide to Periodical Literature or online indexes such as ProQuest or Expanded Academic ASAP (Infotrac)?
+Readers Guide to Periodical Literature or online indexes such as Academic OneFile, Academic Search Premier, or

 Woodward, Jeannette A. Writing Research Papers: investigating resources in cyberspace.
 2nd ed.